Online learning information for administrators

 - Access and share high-quality online learning resources

-All public provincial online learning schools will be required to use the new LMS.
+- All provincial online learning schools (public and independent) will be required to use the new LMS.
 Other schools (standard or online) that are interested may also choose to opt in.

 ShareEdBC is an online platform that educators can use to:

 - Find or share ready-to-use resources for teaching, planning and professional learning

 - Connect with other educators

 - Engage, inspire and spark the imaginations of learners